katnegermis/AdvancedComputerNetworks/assignment3/assignment3.md

 a)
 ----
-That one device A knows which packets ($p \in P$) other devices (to which A is sending) have received, so that these devices can use their p's to decode the packets that A is sending them, which are encoded with p.
+It is assumed that device A knows which packets $P_X$ other devices $X$ have and haven't received, and which packets these devices were supposed to receive but didn't, so that A can act as a wireless gateway using $P_X$ to encode the packets that these devices didn't receive, but were meant to receive.

-This also implicitly assumes that A will receive some packets meant for some other device B, which B can't receive itself.
+This also implicitly assumes that A receives some packet meant for some other device B, which B didn't receive itself, and furthermore that A knows that B didn't receive that packet.

 b)